-- Very Good: The performance of all network usages will be excellent.
+- Very Good: the performance for all network usages will be excellent.

-- Good: The performance of all network usages may present occasional difficulties but is overall good.
+- Good: the performance for all network usages may present occasional difficulties but is overall good.

-- Very Degraded: Network usage different from emergency calls is near impossible.
+- Very Degraded: network usage different from emergency calls is nearly impossible.

 Call type percentage

-Although 2G and 3G allows for data usage, the advent of 4G and more recently 5G technologies have relegated them to mostly call usage.
+Although 2G and 3G are capable of data usage, the advent of 4G and more recently 5G technologies have relegated them to mostly call usage.
 The absence of 4G-based call technology ensured that 2G and 3G, as the only way to make a phone call, were still relevant.
 The development of VoLTE (Voice over LTE) calls during the 2010s marked the beginning of the end for these legacy technologies.